Azure-Samples/rag-as-a-service-with-vision/README.md

-# RAG Experiment Framework for RAG Apps
+# RAG with Vision Application Framework
 (short, 1-3 sentenced, description of the project)

 ## Features